 This brief overview of the Furman University Institutional Review Board policy is written to aid researchers in negotiating the IRB procedures.
-It is not intended as a replacement for the FUIRB Guidebook, which is available to all Furman Faculty.
+It is not intended as a replacement for the FUIRB Guidebook [PDF], which is available to all Furman Faculty.
 Researchers may use this brief guide to ensure that they are following the IRB submission protocol but should consult the full guidebook for specific concerns related to their submission.
 Below are listed steps in submitting an IRB proposal:

 - The FUIRB maintains the right and responsibility to oversee all activities, research and otherwise, in which teachers and researchers submit human participants to activities that are of minimal or greater risk.
 Minimal risk is defined as risk(s) of harm anticipated by the research protocol that are no greater, considering the probability and magnitude, than those encountered in daily life or during the performance of routine physical or psychological examination or tests (45 CFR 46.102i).
 Classroom activities in which disclosure constitutes minimal or greater risk.